Nitesh-Kumar-Das/agrosync/README.md

 4. Open a pull request with a detailed description 📬

 ## License 📄
-It'a free to use the ml models
+Open to everybody
+For more details on usage, don't hesitate to get in touch with the repository owner.

 ## Acknowledgements 🙏